Additional Federal Benefits

-Any member of the Armed Forces (active duty or Selected Reserve, officer, or enlisted) on or after August 1, 2009, who is eligible for the Post 9/11 GI Bill, and:
+Any member of the Armed Forces (active duty or Selected Reserve, officer, or enlisted) who is eligible for the Post 9/11 GI Bill, and:

 - Has at least six years of service in the Armed Forces (active duty and/or Selected Reserve) on the date of approval and agrees to serve four additional years in the Armed Forces from the date of election.